 FY 2012 – FY 2013 Removals include ATEP removals.

-The ICE Levels reflect the priorities outlined in the June 2010 memorandum titled "ICE Civil Immigration Enforcement Priorities effective October 1, 2010".
-Since FY 2011, ICE has defined criminality as whether or not an alien has a recorded criminal conviction from certified criminal history repositories.
-For purposes of prioritizing the removal of aliens convicted of crimes, ICE personnel refer to the following offense levels: Level 1, Level 2, and Level 3 offenders.
-Level 1 offenders are those aliens convicted of “aggravated felonies,” as defined in § 101(a)(43) of the Immigration and Nationality Act, or two or more crimes each punishable by more than one year, commonly referred to as “felonies.”
-Level 2 offenders are aliens convicted of any other felony or three or more crimes each punishable by less than one year, commonly referred to as “misdemeanors.”
+ICE Levels reflect priorities outlined in the June 2010 memorandum entitled “ICE Civil Immigration Enforcement Priorities effective October 1, 2010.”
+Since FY 2011, ICE has defined criminality as a recorded criminal conviction from certified criminal history repositories.
+To prioritize the removal of convicted criminal aliens, ICE personnel refer to the following offense levels: Level 1, Level 2, and Level 3 offenders.
+Level 1 offenders are aliens convicted of “aggravated felonies,” as defined in § 101(a)(43) of the Immigration and Nationality Act, or two or more crimes, each punishable by more than one year, commonly referred to as “felonies.”
+Level 2 offenders are aliens convicted of any other felony or three or more crimes, each punishable by less than one year, commonly referred to as “misdemeanors.”
 Level 3 offenders are aliens convicted of “misdemeanor” crime(s) punishable by less than one year.
-Prior to FY 2011, ICE used SC levels 1, 2, and 3 for prioritization purposes.
+Prior to FY 2011, ICE used Secure Communities (SC) Levels 1, 2, and 3 for prioritization purposes.